jkeohan/bonus_lectures/AWS/D01/1-morning-lesson/2-intro-to-the-aws-api-gateway.md

 ### API Gateway

 The API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain and secure APIs.
-It allows them to create standalone **RESTful APIs** that can work with other AWS services such as Lambda in order to provide a full backed infrastructure.
+It allows them to create standalone **RESTful APIs** that can integrate with other AWS services, such as Lambda, in order to provide a full backed infrastructure.

 <img src="https://i.imgur.com/ziCSBw7.png" width=700/>